 Note also that if this boundary were to be violated or invalidated, we would no longer detect the unit as is.
 For example, a refrigerator that has no cooling function is not a refrigerator, but rather a storage shelf that is no better than the adjoining kitchen counter or closet.
 We might still call it a refrigerator if the cooling function breaks down, because we still associate it with the function of cooling and we still expect it to cool again when it’s fixed, but if there were no cooling system installed to begin with, we would not consider it a refrigeration unit.

-If the physical dimensions of the refrigerator were to melt away, leaving an amorphous mass that melts into its surroundings, we also would not detect a discrete unit that we call a refrigerator.
+Similarly, if the physical dimensions of the refrigerator were to melt away, leaving an amorphous mass that melts into its surroundings, we also would not detect a discrete unit that we call a refrigerator.

 And finally, if I tried to sell you eleven eggs while calling it a dozen, you would not accept my offer, just as I would not accept your offer if you asked me for twenty eggs in your dozen.
 In both instances, we’ve violated the accepted boundary of “dozen.”

 These examples demonstrate that the presence of a boundary defines a unit of anything.
 A human being is a unit.
 A family is a unit.
 A liter of milk is a unit.
 An atom is a unit.
 The electromagnetic field is a unit.
 All of these can be considered quanta in the most fundamental sense of the word.
 In the context of physics, however, only things recognized by physicists as indivisible bundles of energy qualify as quanta.
-The quantum of physics is a subsidiary of the original quantum.
+The scientifically-interpreted quantum of physics is a subsidiary of the original quantum.

 How do we detect boundaries?